-The canonical sign digit (CSD) representation [3] is a signed-digit system with the digit set $\{1, 0, -1\}$ (we will be representing the digit -1 by $\bar{1}$ ).
-The CSD representation is unique and has the following two main properties: 1) the number of nonzero digits is minimal and 2) two nonzero digits are not adjacent.
-This representation is widely used in multiplierless implementations, because it reduces the hardware requirements due to the number of nonzero digits being reduced by 33% on the average when compared with the binary representation [8].
-The minimum signed digit (MSD) representation [4] is obtained by dropping the second property of the CSD representation.

-Thus, a constant can have several representations under MSD, but all with a minimum number of nonzero digits.
-For example, suppose that the constant 23 is defined in six bits.
-The representation of 23 in binary, i.e., 010111, includes four nonzero digits.
-The constant is represented as $10\overline{1}00\overline{1}$ in CSD, and both $10\overline{1}00\overline{1}$ and 011001 denote 23 in MSD with three nonzero digits.
+The Canonical Signed Digit (CSD) representation [3] is a signed digit system with the digit set $\{1, 0, -1\}$ (we will be representing the digit -1 by $\overline{1}$ ).
+The CSD representation is unique and has two main properties: (i) the number of non-zero digits is minimal, (ii) two non-zero digits are not adjacent.
+This representation is widely used in multiplierless implementations, because it reduces the hardware requirements due to the number of non-zero digits being reduced by 33% on average when compared with the binary representation [8].
+The Minimum Signed Digit (MSD) representation [4] is obtained by dropping the second property of the CSD representation.
+Thus, a constant can have several representations under MSD, but all with a minimum number of non-zero digits.
+For example, suppose the constant 23 defined in six bits.
+The representation of 23 in binary, 010111, includes 4 non-zero digits.
+The constant is represented as $10\overline{1}00\overline{1}$ in CSD and both $10\overline{1}00\overline{1}$ and $01100\overline{1}$ denote 23 in MSD with 3 non-zero digits.

-The representation of constants in CSD yields a simpler optimization problem when compared with the binary and MSD representations, because the representation of a constant in binary includes more nonzero digits than CSD, and MSD includes several representations for a given constant.
+The representation of constants in CSD yields a simpler optimization problem when compared with the binary and MSD representations, because the representation of a constant in binary includes more non-zero digits than CSD, and MSD includes several representations for a given constant.

-2) Binate Covering Problem: The unconstrained maximum sharing problem that we are addressing can be seen as a binate covering problem (BCP), which is a special case of the 0-1 ILP problem, and can be represented as a Boolean network.
+2) Binate Covering Problem: The unconstrained maximum sharing problem we are addressing can be seen as a binate covering problem (BCP), a special case of a 0-1 ILP problem, and can be represented as a Boolean network.